satoridev-web/events-calendar-plugin/README.md

 ---

+## 🧱 Modular Addons

+The plugin is designed to be extended via optional addons that can work independently or alongside the core plugin.

+Addon examples include:
+- Form builder integrations
+- Advanced taxonomy systems
+- Additional metadata fields
+- Custom filtering controls

+---

 ## 📌 Development Notes

-- All plugin logic is wrapped in a namespaced class (`Satori_EC\Plugin`) to avoid global conflicts.
+- All plugin logic is namespaced under `Satori_EC\` to avoid global conflicts.
+- File naming is consistently prefixed with `ec-` for clarity and maintainability.
-- SCSS is compiled into `main.css` with versioned enqueuing for cache busting.
+- SCSS is modular and compiled into `ec-style.css` with versioned cache busting.
+- Addon files should follow the same naming and folder structure conventions.
-- Future support planned for i18n and settings page.
+- Future support planned for internationalization and admin settings.

 ---